dthinley/contactlist/README.md

 ### Contactlist
-Contactlist is contact management application made with Node.js, express, mongodb.
-User can regiter and create profile page.
-User can add, edit and delete their contact in easy to use function.
-This project is a RESTful web application utilizing the node.js as backend, and express framework which accesses a mongodb database.
+Contactlist is a contact management application made with Node.js, express, mongodb.
+A user can register and create a profile page.
+A user can add, edit and delete their contact in easy to use function.
+This project is a RESTful web application utilizing the node.js as a backend, and express framework which accesses a mongodb database.
 Passport is use for authentication for further CRUD functionality on the application.
 Working demo: https://quiet-citadel-39255.herokuapp.com/
 ### Installing and Setup Environment
 To run this project, following have to installed:
 1. node.js